bodrick/awesome/TOPICS.md

 *   [aorumbayev/autogpt4all](https://github.com/aorumbayev/autogpt4all) - 🛠️ User-friendly bash script for setting up and configuring your LocalAI server with the GPT4All for free! 💸
 *   [go-skynet/LocalAI](https://github.com/go-skynet/LocalAI) - :robot: The free, Open Source OpenAI alternative.
 Self-hosted, community-driven and local-first.
 Drop-in replacement for OpenAI running on consumer-grade hardware.
 No GPU required.
 Runs ggml, gguf, GPTQ, onnx, TF compatible models: llama, llama2, rwkv, whisper, vicuna, koala, cerebras, falcon, dolly, starcoder, and many others
-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...

 ## alpaca